 This is a big one.
 The majority of cellular issues have something to do with either SIM settings or the actual physical placement of the SIM card.
 If you are using a Dual SIM option with eSIM, make sure that you’ve chosen the right SIM card to use with cellular data.

-Hardware-wise, open the SIM card compartment and make sure that the SIM is properly placed and that it’s not physically damaged.
-Place the SIM back and restart your device once again.
+Hardware-wise, open the SIM card compartment and remove the SIM card.
+Place it again and ensure that the SIM is properly positioned and that it’s not physically damaged.
+Restart your device once again.
 Now, if you are still getting the Network not available message on your iPhone, check the carrier settings, as explained in step 5.

 5. Install carrier configuration file

 So, either check the way to get the message via carrier dialer code or with a carrier app that most service providers have these days.
-Or, alternatively, contact your carrier and ask for a SIM configuration message.
+Alternatively, contact your carrier and ask for a SIM configuration message.
 Once you get the message (or multiple messages), make sure to apply settings.

 6. Reset Network settings

-Now, if the issue is still present and your cellular data still won’t connect, let’s reset Network Settings.
+Now, if the issue is still present and your cellular data still won’t connect to the internet, let’s reset Network Settings.
 These settings cover only Wi-Fi, cellular (APN settings), and Bluetooth.
 So, only settings under these respective connectivity features will be affected by the reset.

 Here’s how to Reset Network Settings on your iPhone: